-- o This applies only after the initial application is submitted. - The application is considered incomplete if it does not include all documents as required by the job posting (job posting includes language such as "must" or "required" regarding application documents). - o If the candidate did not meet requirements at all stages, the committee may document that fact as the reason the candidate did not advance. - o In the best interest of the University, continued attempts to recruit the candidate are entirely appropriate.

-• Right of Inclusion (also known as a Motion to Reconsider):

-- A committee member may request the Right of Inclusion following any vote that excludes a candidate.
-The committee member must specify why the candidate should have advanced at this round compared with the criteria, and the committee should discuss the candidate further. - o The Right of Inclusion may not be exercised by anyone other than a search committee member. - The search committee votes again on whether to move the candidate forward following this discussion.
+- OPS-specific.
+When candidates have OPS experience within the University, or when their experience is external, committees should assess their applications and determine their qualifications.
+Committees should assess UCF experience in a regularly classified position according to the occupational classification (professional, clerical, etc.). - Incomplete Applications: - This applies only after the initial application is submitted. - The application is considered incomplete if it does not include all documents as required by the job posting (job posting includes language such as "must" or "required" regarding application documents). - If the candidate did not meet requirements at all stages, the committee may document that fact as the reason the candidate did not advance. - In the best interest of the University, continued attempts to recruit the candidate are entirely appropriate. - Right of Inclusion (also known as a Motion to Reconsider): - A committee member may request the Right of Inclusion following any vote that excludes a candidate.
+The committee member must specify why the candidate should have advanced at this round compared with the criteria, and the committee should discuss the candidate further. - The Right of Inclusion may not be exercised by anyone other than a search committee member. - The search committee votes again on whether to move the candidate forward following this discussion.
 If approved, the candidate is advanced.
-If denied, the candidate is not advanced. - o This process must end before the vote that advances candidates to the interview round.
+If denied, the candidate is not advanced. - This process must end before the vote that advances candidates to the interview round.
 Majority vote determines the candidates selected for interview. - A committee member may invoke the right of inclusion more than once during a search.
-However, committees should limit the use of the right of inclusion to once per candidate per round in each search. - o The minutes should reflect use of this procedure. - o The Right of Inclusion is part of the search process and does not require adoption by the committee.

-• Use of Rating or Point Values:

-- o OIE discourages rating on point values because validity is questionable. - o Committees should advance similarly-situated candidates in cohorts.
+However, committees should limit the use of the right of inclusion to once per candidate per round in each search. - The minutes should reflect use of this procedure. - The Right of Inclusion is part of the search process and does not require adoption by the committee. - Use of Rating or Point Values: - OIE discourages rating on point values because validity is questionable. - Committees should advance similarly situated candidates in cohorts. - Use of Subcommittees: - Search committees may work in subcommittees during the early screening rounds; however, all committee members must consider each candidate's materials. - A procedure calling for subcommittee results announced to the full committee allows the full committee to vote and to exercise the right of inclusion if necessary. - Use of Tests/Assessments: If a hiring manager or search committee seeks to use an assessment test as part of the search process, the hiring manager must obtain prior approval from HR-TA (for non-faculty positions) or OIE (for faculty positions) in advance of using the test.
+Please note that employment tests must be validated and include documentation that they meet applicable legal and regulatory requirements.